alfredjynx/JOSS-GUI-Transcript/paper.md

 # Running the Containerized GUI

 There is also an option of running a containerized version of the GUI in Docker.
 The instructions are presented in the README of the repo and the code is in a branch called "Docker".
-The Dockerfile and docker-compose files are already present and automate the process of running both back and front-end in one singular container, that has two images that share the same filespace.
+The Dockerfile and docker-compose files are already present and automate the process of running both back and front-end in one singular container, creating two images that share the same filespace.
+It also downloads specific packages (miniconda) based on the users machine's architecture.

 The GUI's front-end can be accessed through the same port and URL as running it locally.